-3 Identified Need
+3. Identified need

-BN commenced operation as a 66/22kV transformation station over 80 years ago in the late 1948s with three power transformers.
-BN is supplied at 66kV via two 66kV circuits that originate from Glenrowan Terminal Station (GNTS).
+BN commenced operation as a 66/22kV transformation station nearly 80 years ago in the late 1940s with three power transformers.
+BN is supplied at 66kV via two 66kV circuits that originate from Glenrowan Terminal Station.
 There is one outgoing 66 kV line to MSD Zone Substation.

-The station has mixture of bulk oil and vacuum circuit breakers and the physical and electrical condition of some of these assets has deteriorated and they are now presenting an increasing failure risk.
+The station has a mix of bulk oil and vacuum circuit breakers.
+The physical and electrical condition of some of these assets has deteriorated and they are now presenting an increasing failure risk.